fifieldt/twcitizen/content/taiwanese-parents.md

 ---
 **NOTE**

-On June 28, 2023, the law that underpins citizenship for those with Taiwanese parents was amended.
-The changes are yet to take effect, but overall it will be easier to acquire citizenship in the near future.
-Information here will be updated soon.
+On January 1, 2024, the law that underpins citizenship for those with Taiwanese parents was amended.
+It is now much be easier to acquire citizenship than in the past!
+Be aware of outdated information.

 ---